 This post may contain affiliate links.
 If you make a purchase through our links, we may earn a small commission at no extra cost to you.
 HomePerch only promotes products that we use and love.

-Beef Wellington is a dish made by a fillet steak that is coated with pate and duxelles.
+Beef Wellington is a dish made with a fillet steak that is coated with pate and duxelles.
 This steak is then wrapped in puff pastry and baked until golden brown.
 Some recipes also suggest wrapping the coated meat inside a crepe to retain the moisture.
 This prevents the pastry from turning soggy from the juices of the meat.
 In some recipes, there is a call to wrap and bake the whole tenderloin.
 It is then sliced and served.
 Some chefs even slice the tenderloin into individual portions before it is wrapped and baked, which makes it easy to serve.

 Irrespective of how you cook it, beef wellington is a scrumptious dish that is great for all occasions.
 Scroll down to read 15 things you didn’t know about beef wellington!

 1. Beef Wellington Is Named After the Duke of Wellington

 In 1815, around 190,000 men fought one of the most famous wars, the Battle of Waterloo.
 This was the moment when Napoleon returned to Paris after his exile with an army to reclaim his crown for France.
 He was met by one of the largest armies of that time, made from a coalition of many European countries.
 Arthur Wellesley, Duke of Wellington, who presided over the British Army and its allies, defeated him.

 Wellesley became Prime Minister, and the culinary world immortalized him forever with the classic dish called Beef Wellington.